gummyfrog/mrLotus/README.md

 ## What happened to the old Mr. Lotus?

 When I made Mr. Lotus, I had intended for him to stay on a small number of servers.
 Now that a bunch of you are using him, I think you guys deserve an actual functioning bot.

-I've completely rewritten Mr. Lotus from scratch.
-Most of the improvements are with how Mr. Lotus handles alerts, but you won't notice those if you haven't seen old Lotus.
+Most of the improvements are with how Mr. Lotus handles alerts, but you won't notice these unless you've used the old Lotus.
+The changes users will be noticing immediately are the fancy new messages and new commands.

-Now, I'm confident enough to make Mr. Lotus open source, and hopefully have talented members of the Warframe community help make Mr. Lotus even better.
+I'm confident enough to make Mr. Lotus open source, and hopefully have talented members of the Warframe community help make Mr. Lotus even better.
 Please don't publicly execute me for my thread blocking.

 Lots of love,

 -gummyfrog

 ## How should I prepare for the update?